Addictions, Drug & Alcohol Institute

 • Studies of behavioral, pharmacological, and integrated behavioral and pharmacological treatment interventions in rigorous, multisite clinical trials to determine their effectiveness, practicality, and feasibility across a broad range of treatment settings and diverse patient populations; and

-• The transfer of research results to physicians, clinicians, providers, and patients.
+• The transfer of research results to physicians, clinicians, providers, and people experiencing addiction.

-The CTN Network consists of a Clinical Coordinating Center, a Data and Statistics Center, and multiple Regional Nodes.
-Each regional Node is comprised of a Regional Research and Training Center (RRTC) housed in academic research settings, and linked with multiple partners such as specialty addiction treatment providers and primary health care organizations.
+The CTN Network consists of a Clinical Coordinating Center, a Data and Statistics Center, and multiple Regional Nodes, centered in academic research settings and linked with multiple community partners such as specialty addiction treatment providers, health care systems and emergency departments, primary care organizations, and community outreach programs.

-This framework links together a variety of treatment providers and patient populations throughout the country; the CTN forms a broad and powerful infrastructure for rapid, multi-site testing of promising science-based therapies and the subsequent delivery of these treatments to patients in a variety of treatment settings, and dissemination of results and interventions to practitioners.
+This framework links together a variety of treatment providers and patient populations throughout the country.
+The CTN forms a broad and powerful infrastructure for multi-site testing of promising science-based therapies and the subsequent delivery of these treatments to patients in a variety of settings, and dissemination of results and interventions to practitioners.

 About the Pacific Northwest Node